 v.
 Industrial Vegetable Oils:

 In the last 100 years or so, people have increased their consumption of added fats.
 However, this is entirely explained by a drastic increase in the consumption of refined vegetable oils, such as soybean oil, corn oil, cottonseed oil and canola oil.
 These oils are very high in omega-6 fatty acids, which humans never consumed in such large amounts before.
 There are many serious concerns with these oils.
 They are highly sensitive to oxidation and cause increased oxidative stress in the body.
-They have also been linked to increased risk of cancer.
+They have also been linked to an increased risk of cancer.

 Alternatives: Use healthier fats like coconut oil, butter, extra virgin olive oil or avocado oil instead.

 Margarine used to be considered a healthy alternative to butter.
 Fortunately, most people have now realized that this is far from being true.
 Margarine is a highly processed pseudo-food that has been engineered to look and taste like butter.
-It is loaded with artificial ingredients, and is usually made with industrial vegetable oils that have been hydrogenated to make them more solid.
+It is loaded with artificial ingredients and is usually made with industrial vegetable oils that have been hydrogenated to make them more solid.
 This increases their trans-fat content significantly.
 Keep in mind that manufacturers are allowed to label their products with “no trans-fat” as long as it contains less than 0.5 grams per serving, which is still a significant amount.

 Alternatives: Use real butter instead, preferably from grass-fed cows.